Updated: Jan 31

 Step 3: Create a budget

 Also, decide what is most important to you: a date or a location.
-For me, we wanted a specific date, and got lucky the venue we wanted happened to have it available.
+If you want a specific date, find and contact your venue asap to see if they have it available.
 Sometimes it doesn't work out that way, and you'll have to just take whatever date your venue has open, or vise versa (choose a date and be more flexible on venue).
 A date or location will come first and the other will follow, then you can really start planning!

 Step 5: Send out save the dates as soon as you know your date and have booked your venue

-I would be super honored to help with all of the paper stuff you need 😊 That's all the info I need to make Save the Dates too, and sometimes not even a venue name.
-Must-haves are your names, your wedding date, and a location (can just be a city even if you don't have the venue booked quite yet!).
+I would be super honored to help with all of the paper stuff you need 😊 That's all the info needed to make Save the Dates too, and sometimes not even a venue name (a city name or location is fine for Save the Dates even if you don't have the venue booked yet!).
+Must-haves are: your names, your wedding date, and a location.

-Again, I am not affiliated with this site or being paid by them to recommend them, but I used this amazing site called azazie.com for my bridesmaids dresses and groomsmen ties (apparently they now have bridal dresses too!).
-I love it because it affordable, they have a huge range of colors and styles, and you can try before you buy!
+Again, I am not affiliated with this site or being paid by them to recommend them, but there are amazing sites like azazie.com and birdygrey.com for a huge selection of reasonably-priced, stylish wedding and bridesmaids dresses and groomsmen ties.
 You send them your measurements and they make the dresses specific to you so there shouldn't be too much iffiness from never having tried on the dress.

-Another route to go is purchase non-wedding-specific dresses from a department store that your bridesmaids can wear again at other events after wedding!
+Another creative route to go is purchasing non-wedding-specific dresses from a department store that your bridesmaids can wear again at other events after wedding!
 My best friend did this and it was amazing.
-I wore that dress to so many other weddings after hers haha!
+I wore that dress to so many other events after hers haha!
 Practical too!

 Step 7: Now you can start figuring out your theme/colors!

-This is the fun part :D Well it was fun for me at least!
-If you have no clue what colors work together or what you want your look/feel/vibe of your wedding to be, I'd be happy to help with that as well as we work together :) This is a great place to start envisioning what your wedding will look like and start setting the tone and stage for it with your Save the Dates, followed by your invitations, which of course I would be so happy to help you with!
+This is the fun part :D If you have no clue what colors work together or what you want your look/feel/vibe of your wedding to be, I'd be happy to help with that as we work together :) This is a great place to start envisioning what your wedding will look like and start setting the tone and stage for it with your Save the Dates, followed by your invitations, which of course I would be so happy to help you with!

-Final steps: Start using your wedding planning website to get the rest going :) There's a lot to do but these are some great places to start.
-I'd also recommend using one of the templates on theknot.com, weddingwire.com, or minted.com to get your personal wedding website set up too!
+Final steps: Start using your wedding planner or website to get the rest going :) There's a lot to do but these are some great places to start.

 Well, I hope that was helpful to you!
 I know it can be so overwhelming to start planning such an important event, and I am happy to help take care of the paper goods portion of that for you if you'd like to work together!
 Otherwise good luck and I hope these tips help you get off to a good start!